cpp-lln-lab/localizer_visual_motion/Visual-loc_translational/README.md

 getDependencies('update')
 ```

-If you only already have the appropriate version but just want to add them to the matlab path, then run.
+If you already have the appropriate version but just want to add them to the matlab path, then run.

 ```matlab
 getDependencies()